HP Inc to cut up to 4,000 jobs over next three years

 HP expects adjusted profit for fiscal 2017 to be $1.55-$1.65 per share.
 Analysts on average had expected $1.61 per share, according to Thomson Reuters I/B/E/S.

-Raising its quarterly dividend by 7 percent, HP also said it would increase its share buyback programme by $3 billion (2.45 billion pounds).
+Raising its quarterly dividend by 7 percent, HP also said it would increase its share buyback program by $3 billion.

 The company expects restructuring and other charges of $350 million to $500 million and the move is expected to generate gross annual run rate savings of $200 million to $300 million beginning in fiscal 2020, HP said.